dimiloupi/Language-Modelling-with-RNN/README.md

 ## Language Modelling with Reccurent Neural Network

 A basic RNN architecture for sentence generation task.
+Implemented in Python.